Qazi-Afaq/flask-file-server/README.md

 # flask-file-server
-a simple flask file server for uploading media to a server.
+flask server for uploading and storing media on the server device on a LAN network.
 Upload any images or videos to your device directly by running this server.